popopolyakov/listReactExpressLerna/README.md

 ```bash
 npm run dev
 ```
-It will run the app on two different ports- 8080 for the client and 5000 for the express app.
+It will run the app on two different ports- 8080 for the client and 3000 for the express app.
 ___
-To run it in production mode:
+To run it in production mode (on port 3000):
 ```bash
 npm start
 ```